-- (2) A person is a qualified person if- - (a) he is registered with the Chief Immigration Officer or is employed by, or works under the supervision of, such a person; - (b) he is a member or employee of a body which is licensed, or exempted by the Trade and Business Licensing Law (2007 Revision), or works under the supervision of such a member or employee; or - (c) he is a person admitted to practise as an attorney-at-law under the Legal Practitioners Law (2010 Revision). - (3) Subsection (1) does not apply to a person who- - (a) is certified by the Chief Immigration Officer as exempt (in this section referred to as "an exempt person"); - (b) is employed by an exempt person; - (c) works under the supervision of an exempt person or an employee of an exempt person; or - (d) falls within a category of person specified in an order made by the Governor for the purposes of this subsection.

-(4) A certificate under subsection (3)(a) may relate only to a specified description of immigration advice or immigration services.
+- (2) A person is a qualified person if- - (a) he is registered with the Chief Immigration Officer or is employed by, or works under the supervision of, such a person; - (b) he is a member or employee of a body which is licensed, or exempted by the Trade and Business Licensing Law (2007 Revision), or works under the supervision of such a member or employee; or - (c) he is a person admitted to practise as an attorney-at-law under the Legal Practitioners Law (2012 Revision). - (3) Subsection (1) does not apply to a person who- - (a) is certified by the Chief Immigration Officer as exempt (in this section referred to as "an exempt person"); - (b) is employed by an exempt person; - works under the supervision of an exempt person or an employee of an exempt person; or - (d) falls within a category of person specified in an order made by the Governor for the purposes of this subsection. - (4) A certificate under subsection (3)(a) may relate only to a specified description of immigration advice or immigration services. - (5) Subsection (1) does not apply to a person- - (a) holding an office under the Crown, when acting in that capacity; - (b) employed by, or for the purposes of, a Government department, when acting in that capacity; - (c) acting under the control of a Government department; or - (d) otherwise exercising functions on behalf of the Crown. - (6) An exemption given under subsection (3)(a) may be withdrawn by the Chief Immigration Officer. - (7) A person who acts in contravention of subsection (1) commits an offence.